-- the granting of security in rem by an insolvent company (such as the granting of mortgages, the pledge of shares or of bank accounts etc) to secure pre-existing obligations or other obligations which replace the former, within the period of six months preceding the commencement of insolvency proceedings; - personal guarantees granted by the insolvent, within the six months before the commencement of insolvency proceedings, in respect of businesses which are not of interest of the insolvent company; - the granting of security in rem simultaneously with the creation of secured obligations, within the period of 60 days before the commencement of insolvency proceedings; - payments or other acts aiming to discharge debts by the insolvent company whose due date would fall after the date of the commencement of insolvency proceedings, if the act is performed within six months before the commencement of the insolvency proceedings (or after the commencement of the insolvency proceedings but before the due date); or - reimbursement of shareholders' loans within the period of one year immediately preceding the commencement of insolvency proceedings.
+- the granting of security in rem by an insolvent company (such as the granting of mortgages, the pledge of shares or of bank accounts, etc) to secure pre-existing obligations or other obligations that replace the former, within a period of six months preceding the commencement of insolvency proceedings; - personal guarantees granted by the insolvent, within six months before the commencement of insolvency proceedings, in respect of businesses that are not of interest of the insolvent company; - the granting of security in rem simultaneously with the creation of secured obligations, within 60 days before the commencement of insolvency proceedings; - payments or other acts aiming to discharge debts by the insolvent company whose due date would fall after the date of the commencement of insolvency proceedings, if the act is performed within six months before the commencement of the insolvency proceedings (or after the commencement of the insolvency proceedings but before the due date); or - reimbursement of shareholders' loans within one year immediately preceding the commencement of insolvency proceedings.

-Other than in the case of unconditional termination, an insolvency administrator may also, at the request of creditors and for the purpose of protecting the insolvency estate, challenge certain acts or contracts executed in the two years prior to the commencement of an insolvency proceeding, provided that the two following cumulative hurdles are either demonstrated or presumed:

-• the relevant acts or contracts must be prejudicial to the insolvency estate and to the satisfaction of its creditors; and
+Other than in the case of unconditional termination, an insolvency administrator may also, at the request of creditors and for the purpose of protecting the insolvency estate, challenge certain acts or contracts executed in the two years prior to the commencement of an insolvency proceeding, provided that the two following cumulative hurdles are demonstrated or presumed: (i) the relevant acts or contracts must be prejudicial to the insolvency estate and to the satisfaction of its creditors, and (ii) the transaction must have been entered into between the company and a third party acting under a malicious motive (mala fide).